lukesnc/arch-wsl/README.md

 ### Step 2

 We will make a directory for our instance to live in.
 I like `C:\Arch\`.
+From PowerShell:

 ```powershell
 New-Item -Path "C:\Arch" -ItemType Directory -Force